swseighman/GraalVM-Hands-On-Workshop/ex02/README.md

 - **Lower memory** footprint

 In the previous exercise, we discovered that GraalVM Enterprise can boost Java program performance without changing any code.
-In the next exercise, we will be using GraalVM Native Image to compile Java Bytecode into a native binary executable file.
+In the next exercise, we will be using GraalVM Native Image to compile Java bytecode into a native binary executable file.

 ### Graal AOT